rsmp-nordic/rsmp_core/docs/_sources/applicability/sxl.rst.txt

 Signal Exchange List
 ====================

 The signal exchange list an important functional part of RSMP.
-The specification of RSMP is defined in the main document.
-A template of the signal exchange list is available on request.

-Since the information in every message which is sent with the communication protocol is dynamic is a predefined signal exchange list is prerequisite to be able to establish communication.
+Since the contens of every message using RSMP is dynamic, a predefined signal exchange list (:term:`SXL`) is prerequisite in order to be able to establish communication.

 The signal exchange list defines which message types (signals) which is possible to send to a specific equipment or object.
 It is formatted according to predefined principles which is defined below.